 Since the wise men visited Herod before his death in March of 4 B.C., the star appeared two years earlier, which puts the star’s appearance on or before April of 6 B.C.

 The Wise Men’s Astronomy and Astrology

-For the record, I do not endorse astrology, horoscopes, and anything associated with these demonic practices.
+For the record, I do not endorse astrology, horoscopes, or anything associated with these demonic practices.
 (Revelation 21:8)